rschpdr/data-prework-20h/README.md

 ## Deliverables
 The files you need to submit are:
 - The `.ipynb` files of each Python challenge including the solutions.
-- Screenshots of all the challenges in the `Data Science Math Skills` course in Coursera.
+- The `.ipynb` file of the Statistics & Probability challenge, including solutions.

 ## Submitting Your Work